Fatmaaghoul/Fatmaaghoul/README.md

-👋 Hi, I’m @Fatmaaghoul, a full-stack developer and cloud engineer
+👋 Hi, I’m @Fatmaaghoul, a full-stack developer and software engineering student

 🌱 I’m currently expanding my skills in Big Data, machine learning, and modern frameworks like Flutter and Node.js